kalibera/rchk/doc/USAGE.md

 the LLVM bitcode - phi nodes are often not supported or their semantics is simplified.
-Also, the tool only maintains some state for local variables, but not for other LLVM bitcode registers; this can lead to errors when the compiler generates unusal code (e.g.  an outdated value of a local variable is read from an LLVM register); note the CLANG compiler has to be run with all optimizations disabled.
+Also, the tool only maintains some state for local variables, but not for other LLVM bitcode registers; this can lead to errors when the compiler generates unusual code (e.g.  an outdated value of a local variable is read from an LLVM register); note the CLANG compiler has to be run with all optimizations disabled.